vrokad/build-guide/topic/k2c-qli-build-ga/qsc_launcher.rst

       .. note::

+         - For more information on the available distributions, see the **Access Controlled Distribution** table in the `Release Notes <https://docs.qualcomm.com/bundle/publicresource/topics/RNO-240911224732/>`__.
          - For more information on the Yocto layers, see `Qualcomm Linux metadata layers and descriptions <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-27/platform_software_features.html#id7>`__.
          - For more information on the QIMP and QIRP SDKs, see the following guides:

            - `QIMP SDK Quick Start Guide <https://docs.qualcomm.com/bundle/publicresource/topics/80-70015-51>`__